nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

 If you are using DPS to provision devices to your IoT hub, you need to set up an Azure IoT Hub Device Provisioning Service (DPS) instance.

+There are many ways to configure DPS.
+Attestation using the subordinate CA certificate is one of them.
+For other DPS configurations, see the `Azure IoT Hub Device Provisioning Service (DPS)`_ documentation.

-Use the following commands to set up DPS:
+Use the following commands to set up DPS using a subordinate CA certificate for attestation:

 * To create the DPS instance::